- Member Services

 Elizabeth Slagle Todaro

-Elizabeth Slagle Todaro is the Access to Justice and Public Education Coordinator at the Tennessee Bar Association.
+Elizabeth Slagle Todaro is the Programs Director and Access to Justice Coordinator at the Tennessee Bar Association.
 Liz has over 15 years of experience in the fields of domestic violence, family law, criminal justice, women’s issues, political advocacy and education reform.

 Liz earned a bachelors degree in political science from Emory University and a law degree from the City University of New York Law School.
 She worked in the Battered Women’s Rights Clinic during law school, representing clients in NYC family courts.
 She also worked with the Incarcerated Mother’s Law Project of the Women’s Prison Association, serving clients at Riker’s Island Jail and in other N.Y. state correctional facilities.